grdw/viper-client/docs/README.md

 00 06 L1 L2 C1 C2 00 00
 ```

-- The L1 and L2 bytes indicate the length of the bytes to read in LITTLE ENDIAN encoding.
+- The L1 and L2 bytes indicate the length of the bytes to read in **little endian** encoding.
 - The C1 and C2 bytes are channel (or control bytes).
 These are `00 00` in case of some requests.

 ## Opening a channel